About the data

 • In times of normal activity, these assumptions provide us with reasonable projections of activity.
 In periods of disruption resulting in changes to activity and economic shifts, some of these relationships may weaken or no longer hold.

-• Stakeholders within the NZ ETS may also have their own sources of information or differing views on how external factors will impact emissions.
+• Stakeholders within the NZ ETS may also have their own sources of information or differing views on how external factors will impact emissions or removals.

 About the forestry forecasts